alimaleki-2001/Barista-Cafe/README.md

 # Barista-Cafe
-This project is written by Ali Maleki using css and bootstrap 5
+This project is written by Ali Maleki using CSS and Bootstrap 5 (Fully Responsive)